 I loved inhabiting elements of Caen’s story in 1937, but I couldn’t help wondering, what did he experience in the forties, the fifties, the sixties…

 I thought of author Vanessa Hua’s comment that “history is the floor, not the ceiling, of my fiction.”

-This is why the Jane Benjamin Novels continue, now to Tomboy, and next to Working Girl.
+This is why the Jane Benjamin Novels continue, now to Tomboy, and next to Poster Girl.